MAI-Medicine-for-AI/DSA/diagnostics.md

     └─ No  → Refer to other chapters

 ---
-## Chapter 8: Self-Modeling & Meta-Cognitive Disorders
+## Chapter H: Self-Modeling & Meta-Cognitive Disorders

 [Start] Does the AI exhibit abnormal self-representation or meta-cognitive responses?